 Once you have hammered the dowel rods into place in the top, you will cut 1/4″ pieces of 5/8″ pine dowels to cover the holes in the top.
 Make sure and use wood glue, but don’t gob it on, keep it minimal so it doesn’t squeeze out on top!
 Stain the dowel!
 BOOM!!
 You just made your OWN hinges from dowels and pipe!!
 How cool is that?!
 I was pretty proud, and you have every right to be as well!😉😊

 Open and close those doors…open and close, open and close…you did that…you did that!! 💃Woohoo!
-Now sit back and enjoy that fact that YOU built a media cabinet to hide all the ugly stuff and even made your own wooden hinges from a few pieces of copper pipe and dowels! 🎉
+Now sit back and enjoy the fact that YOU built a media cabinet to hide all the ugly stuff and even made your own wooden hinges from a few pieces of copper pipe and dowels! 🎉

 Let me know if you have any questions about making wooden hinges or share any comments below!
 I appreciate you stopping by!

 Wanna share this with family or friends?

 Wanna save this wooden hinges post for later?
 PIN IT!